ovh/manager/.ai-doc/10-architecture/app-folder-structure.md

 Contains custom React hooks for shared logic and state management.
 All hooks start with the `use` prefix (e.g., `useHookName.ts`).
 These hooks encapsulate reusable logic, side effects, and stateful behavior.
 This folder is for application-wide hooks (not data-fetching hooks, which go in `/src/data/hooks/`).
 Examples include form handling, UI state, browser APIs, and complex component logic.

-### Business Logic (`/src/services/`)

-Houses business logic and complex operations that don't fit in components.
-Files use camelCase naming with `.service.ts` suffix (e.g., `userManagement.service.ts`).
-Services handle complex calculations, data transformations, and business rules.
-Keep business logic separate from UI components and API calls.
-Services should be pure functions when possible for easier testing.

 ### Type Definitions (`/src/types/`)